sharadcodes/sesame_csm_openai/README.md

   - **nova**: Warm and smooth
   - **shimmer**: Light and airy with higher frequencies

-The voice system can be extended with your own voice samples by modifying the `voice_embeddings.py` file.
+The voice system can be extended with your own voice samples by using the voice cloning feature.

 ## API Usage